 The success of #MarvelNetflix has emboldened the company.
-Where previous years saw the release of two Marvel Netflix shows a year, this time round we're set for three. #IronFist will release in March, and Marvel is currently filming #TheDefenders: a team-up series that will unite their Netflix heroes against sci-fi sensation Sigourney Weaver as a mysterious villain.
+Where previous years saw the release of two Marvel Netflix shows a year, this time round we're set for three. #IronFist released in March, and #TheDefenders is due out in August.
+It's a team-up series that will unite their Netflix heroes against sci-fi sensation Sigourney Weaver as a mysterious villain.
 What's more, Marvel is also currently filming a spin-off #Punisher Netflix series, starring John Bernthal's popular #MCU iteration of the character.
 This is important for two reasons; firstly, because it shows an increasingly confident relationship between Marvel and Netflix, and secondly, because it's smart planning — the cast of The Punisher won't overlap too significantly with The Defenders, making it easy for both shows to film at the same time.

 Over on ABC, #AgentsOfSHIELD is going from strength to strength.
 A corporate shakeup at ABC last year led to some problems for Marvel properties, with the network passing on Marvel's Most Wanted and canceling Agent Carter.
 Evidently inspired by the success of Marvel Netflix, ABC arranged for Agents of S.H.I.E.L.D. to move to a later timeslot, allowing the series to take on a darker hue.
 Although viewing figures have dropped, the show is performing well for the later timeslot, and ABC President Channing Dungey has said she's "bullish" about a fifth season.
 So we can reasonably Marvel to launch Season 5 in Fall 2017.